sematext/docs/docs/dashboards/numeric-component.md

 Conversely, an increase in available disk space is generally positive and could be colored green.
 However, if it begins nearing zero, it warrants attention and should be represented using red tones.

-Refer to the {Color Guidelines](https://sematext.com/docs/dashboards/color-guidelines/) for best practices in conditional coloring.
+Refer to the [Color Guidelines](https://sematext.com/docs/dashboards/color-guidelines/) for best practices in conditional coloring.

 The conditional coloring feature enables you to assign colors based on specific conditions, like values exceeding, falling below, or equaling defined thresholds.